-Cancun: Beauty and the Secret Attractions
+Cancun: Beauty and some Secret Attractions to Visit

 Popularity of Cancun is due to the booming tourism business and all that it brings to this Mexican city located at the tip of southern Mexico where the Caribbean Sea and the Gulf of Mexico meet.

 Some Cancun Facts

 Area code: 998

 The temperature in the city is warm, moderated by the marine breeze which circulates throughout the city.
 Temperatures are typically between 78.8°F and 96.8°F all year round.

 All hotel rooms in the Hotel Zone and most on the mainland are air conditioned.